kiily/react-ts-tailwind/.github/README.md

 # Implementation Details

-Template CRA PWA, with TS, SCSS and customized CI/CD environment.
+Template CRA PWA, with TS, using Tailwind.css and customized CI/CD environment.

 You can find all the relevant details about what is included in this repo here: [Template Details](https://www.notion.so/kiilysden/React-TS-PWA-0ff8c6be6ae249bbbf3baebcf54703d9)